fuellee/CS212/README.md

   a regex interpreter, regex patterns have inner structure.
 * `regex_compiler.py`
   a regex compiler, compile regex patterns(looks like function calls) to python functions.

+* `regex_generator.py`
+  a regex generator, generate instances of a regex pattern of some certain length